-Motherboard Identification: How to identify make/model of motherboard
+Identify Motherboard: How to identify make/model of motherboard – PC Mainboard Identification

-In this article, I will concentrate on the American Megatrends and Award BIOS’es, as they are by far the ones most commonly used by modern desktop systems.
-I will address three basic methods for use in determining your mainboard manufacturer.
+In this article I will concentrate on the American Megatrends and Award BIOS’es.
+They are by far the ones most commonly used by modern desktop systems.
+I will address three basic methods for use in determining your mainboard manufacturer and show you how to identify a motherboard accurately.

 The “Lookatit” Method…